Pride Goes Before Destruction, A Haughty Spirit Before A Fall.

 It is very interesting what acts and behaviors Jesus lumps together with pride in

-For from within, out of men’s hearts,
+For from within, out of the heart of men, proceed the

-come evil thoughts,
+evil thoughts,

-envy,
+envy, slander,

 * * * * *